ludwig-ai/ludwig-docs/src/docs/user_guide.md

 optional arguments:
-  -h, --help            show this help message and exit --data_csv DATA_CSV   input data CSV file.
-If it has a split column, it will
+  -h, --help            show this help message and exit --dataset  DATASET   input dataset used for training.
+If it has a split
-                        be used for splitting (0: train, 1: validation, 2:
+                       column, it will be used for splitting (0: train,
-                        test), otherwise the dataset will be randomly split --data_hdf5 DATA_HDF5
+                       1: validation, 2: test), otherwise the dataset will be randomly split.
-                        input data HDF5 file.
-It is an intermediate preprocess version of the input CSV created the first time a CSV file is used in the same directory with the same name and a hdf5 extension --train_set_metadata_json TRAIN_SET_METADATA_JSON
+  --data_format DATA_FORMAT  format of the dataset.
+Valid values are auto,
-                        input metadata JSON file.
-It is an intermediate preprocess file containing the mappings of the input CSV created the first time a CSV file is used in the same directory with the same name and a json extension -s {training,validation,test,full}, --split {training,validation,test,full}
+                       csv, excel, feature, fwf, hdf5, html, tables, json, json, jsonl, parquet, pickle, sas, spss, stata, tsv -s {training,validation,test,full}, --split {training,validation,test,full}
                         the split to test the model on -m MODEL_PATH, --model_path MODEL_PATH